babadofar/MyOwnRepo/article.md

 # Analyzing weblogs with Elasticsearch in the cloud: Using Logstash & Kibana on Found by Elastic pt.
 I

 This is part one of a two post blog series, aiming to demonstrate how to feed logs from IIS into Elasticsearch and Kibana via Logstash, using the hosted services provided by Found by Elastic.
-This post will deal with setting up the basic functionality and securing connections.
-Part 2 will show how to configure Logstash to read from IIS log files, and how to use Kibana 4 to visualize web traffic.

 Once you start putting data into elasticsearch, it’s hard to stop, and before you know it, your cluster is running out of capacity.
 So you face yourself with the question: "How to expand my cluster?".
 Not if you are using Found by Elastic, which provides a hosted Elasticsearch service where disk space and node clustering setup is all taken care of.

+This post will deal with setting up the basic functionality and securing connections.
+Part 2 will show how to configure Logstash to read from IIS log files, and how to use Kibana 4 to visualize web traffic.

 ## Getting the bits
 For this demo I will be running Logstash and Kibana from my Windows laptop.
 If you want to follow along, download and extract Logstash 1.5.RC4 or later, and Kibana 4.0.2 or later from [https://www.elastic.co/downloads](https://www.elastic.co/downloads)

-## Creating an Elasticsearch cluster in Found by Elastic
+## Creating an Elasticsearch cluster

 Creating a new trial cluster in Found is just a matter of logging in and pressing a button.
 It takes a few seconds until the cluster is ready, and a screen with some basic information on how to connect pops up.
 We need the address for the HTTPS endpoint, so copy that out.

-## Configuring Logstash to use Found by Elastic
+## Configuring Logstash

 Now with the brand new SSL connection option in Logstash, connecting to Found is as simple as this logstash configuration
 ```